 - This requires the Spoke user also be a Sugar CRM user, with the same email address used in both Spoke and Sugar CRM

-- Calls with Spoke users who are not Sugar CRM users will be logged against the default Sugar CRM user account that you selected during initial setup
+- Calls with Spoke users who are not Sugar CRM users will be logged against the default Sugar CRM user account that you selected during the initial setup

 - Calls from unknown callers do not create new contact records in Sugar CRM.